Parking and Traffic

 All applicable provisions of the California Vehicle Code are expressly applicable both on and off paved roadways.

 Parking of motor vehicles and bicycles is limited to specially designated areas.
-Fee permits are required.
+Parking permits are required.
 Vehicles or bicycles parked in violation of the provisions of this code are subject to fines, towing, or impoundment.

 All persons who enter District-owned or operated property are charged with knowledge of the provisions of this procedure and are subject to the penalties for violations of such provisions.